cchitsiang/awesome-stars/topics.md

 - [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Stable Diffusion web UI
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [alexrozanski/LlamaChat](https://github.com/alexrozanski/LlamaChat) - Chat with your favourite LLaMA models in a native macOS app
-- [PrefectHQ/marvin](https://github.com/PrefectHQ/marvin) - ✨ AI agents that spark joy
+- [PrefectHQ/marvin](https://github.com/PrefectHQ/marvin) - an ambient intelligence library
+- [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.
 - [jtmuller5/The-HustleGPT-Challenge](https://github.com/jtmuller5/The-HustleGPT-Challenge) - Building Startups with an AI Co-Founder
 - [civitai/civitai](https://github.com/civitai/civitai) - A repository of models, textual inversions, and more
 - [photoprism/photoprism](https://github.com/photoprism/photoprism) - AI-Powered Photos App for the Decentralized Web 🌈💎✨